Discount Bond

 Definition

-Discount bonds are bonds issued at a price lower than their face or par value.
-This means that investors purchase the bonds at a price below their face value and redeem them at face value upon maturity, earning the difference.
-Discount bonds can also be bonds traded in the secondary market at a price below their face value.
+A discount bond is a bond issued at a price lower than its face or par value.
+These bonds can also be traded in the secondary market at a price below par.
 If a bond is sold at a price significantly below its face value, typically 20% or more, it is considered a deep discount bond.
 Discount bonds are the opposite of premium bonds.

 Origin